 Links in the page below are either to sites where you can buy the texts, or to sites where they are legally and freely downloadable.

-Birkett, T. and Dale, R. (eds), forthcoming.
+Birkett, T. and Dale, R. (eds), 2020.
 The Vikings Reimagined: Reception, Recovery, Engagement (Kalamazoo: ARC Humanities Press)

 Dale, R., 2014 ‘Berserkir: A re-examination of the phenomenon in literature and life’

 Dale, R., forthcoming.
 ‘Berserkir’ and ‘Rigsþula’, in Jesch, J., and Lee, C., (eds), The Wiley-Blackwell Encyclopaedia of The Viking World